 - This is what you should see in your account settings page after saving:

 Disable Two-Factor Authentication (2FA)

 - You may disable Huntress 2FA only if SSO is enabled and enforced on your account.
 If both conditions are not met, you will not be able to disable 2FA.
 Note: if 2FA is disabled, this change will allow individual users within the account to disable 2FA.

 - When 2FA is disabled, SSO is the default login method for all users.
 If you have previously used Huntress 2FA, you will need to disable it on a per-user basis.
 To disable 2FA individual users, user must go the user profile and disable 2FA as seen below.
 (Profile Preferences > Two-Factor Authentication > Disable)

 2- Go " Profile Preferences > Two-Factor Authentication" and click "Disable".
-This will disable 2FA individual user.
-Ensure you follow step above (step 1) before this step is completed.
-Do NOT delete the MFA integration that are already setup (Backup codes, google Authenticator and DUO)
+This will disable 2FA individual users.
+Ensure you follow the step above (step 1) before this step is completed.
+Do NOT delete the MFA integration that is already setup (Backup codes, google Authenticator and DUO)

 2- Log out and you should be able to SSO without 2FA